(KS) Daughter Behind Bars for an SRS 'MISTAKE' Bambi Hazen Fighting for her daughter's RIGHTS

 In researching your request, the Wichita Police Department has determined no such central record of the children WPD places into police protective custody exists.
 Under the Kansas Open Records Act, the Wichita Police Department is not required by law to create new records solely for providing a KORA response.
 Furthermore, to compile the report you are requesting would be very time consuming and costly.

 For your information, several sections within the Wichita Police Department take children to the Wichita Children’s Home when they are placed into police protective custody.
 For example, if a child is found inside a home where a violent crime has been committed, the detectives from that section who investigate the crime may take that child to WCH.
 Likewise, other WPD sections, such as homicide, EMCU, patrol officers and others all may place children into police protective custody.
+None of these sections keep an ongoing count or log of the children they take to WCH.

 Therefore, since it would be very time consuming and disruptive to the department’s work product to assign personnel to compile the list you are requesting, we must decline your request.